mantisbt-plugins/Reminder/doc/README.txt

 // this needs to be made flexible
 // we will only produce overview for those projects that have a separate manager
 //

+// Select project to receive Feedback mail reminder_feedback_project = 0; means ALL

+// For which status to send feedbackreminders reminder_bug_status = FEEDBACK
 ********************************************************************************************
 Automatically generating mail                                                              *
 ********************************************************************************************